flytbase/apidoc/source/includes/telemetry/get_attitude_quat.md

 ```

 ###Description:

 This API subscribes/polls attitude data (angle and angular rate) in quaternion.
 Please check API usage section below before using API.

+### API usage information:

+* This API provides orientation in quaternion and angular velocity

 ###Parameters: